oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

    ![Upload file](./images/upload-file.png "Upload file")

-4. Close the window, and now you can see your file uploaded into your bucket:
+4. Close the window, and now you can see your file uploaded into your bucket under section **Objects**:

   ![Object](./images/object.png "Object")